Top Ten Things I Wish Students With ADD ADHD Knew About

 1. Know the name of your medication and how it works.

-or Strattera are the most commonly prescribed medications
+or Vyvanse, Kayvay, and Strattera are all commonly prescribed medications

-for ADD (ADHD).
-Ritalin and Dexedrine come as either short-acting
+for ADHD.
+Methylphenidate products and the amphetamines come as either short-acting

 (usually 4 hours) and longer acting (6-12 hours) preparations.